kubernetes-retired/go-open-service-broker-client/README.md

 - Allow advanced configuration of TLS configuration to a broker
 - Provide a fake client suitable for unit-type testing

-For the content of the project, goals are:
+Goals for the content of the project are:

 - Provide high-quality godoc comments
 - High degree of unit test coverage